-Oxenford State School has a long and proud tradition of providing high quality education to students from across the remote north west of Queensland.
+Oxenford State School has a long and proud tradition of providing high quality education to all students who enrol at this great school.
 We believe strong, positive relationships between all members of our school are the foundation to supporting the success of all students.